strawbunnyexe/strawbunnyexe.github.io/src/posts/react-magic.md

 ## 🌱 Where I’m Headed

-React keeps evolving, and so do I. There’s still so much to learn—server components, suspense, performance tuning—but I’m no longer afraid.
-I’m excited.
+React keeps evolving, and so do I. There’s still so much to learn!
+But I am excited to continue enhancing my skills in web development.

 To anyone just starting: take your time.
 Celebrate the small wins.
 Your journey might look different, but you’ll find your rhythm.

 Thanks for reading 💖
-\- Jennifer
+\- Jennifer P. 🐇